-The center is surrounded by 13 wooded acres in Joaquin Miller Park, and its architecture takes full advantage of that fact: Numerous floor-to-ceiling windows, a glass skyway, and a catwalk-like loggia hugging the exterior really make you feel like you’re up in the trees.
-The two main buildings, the Spees and Dellums Buildings, are linked at the second floor by the skyway, and at ground level by an amphitheater and a courtyard with gardens.
-Exposed ceilings, black floors, and architectural details in green glass, aluminum and blond wood create a smart, polished look throughout the center.
+The Center is surrounded by 13 wooded acres in Joaquin Miller Park, and its architecture takes full advantage of that fact: Numerous floor-to-ceiling windows, a glass skyway, and a catwalk-like loggia hugging the exterior, really make you feel like you're up in the trees.
+The two main buildings, the Spees and Dellums Buildings, are linked at the second floor by the Skybridge, and at ground level by an amphitheater and a courtyard with gardens.
+Exposed ceilings, black floors, and architectural details in green glass, aluminum, and blond wood create a smart, polished look throughout the center.

 Another appealing ceremony option—and one that will give every guest a great vantage point—is the semicircular amphitheater surrounded by trees.
 This is a particularly appropriate place to mark an important moment in time, as the amphitheater also functions as a nifty clock.
 At the top level of the amphitheater, the Pleiades Courtyard stretches back to the Spees Building café.
 Together, the two spaces make a convenient indoor/outdoor spot for serving post-ceremony refreshments.
 After dining, guests will enjoy strolling through the adjacent EnviroGarden, designed to showcase native plants.

-CEREMONY CAPACITY: The Obsevatory Complex and the Amphitheater each seat 150 guests, the Ask Jeeves Planetarium holds up to 241 seated guests and the Dellums Building accommodates up to 200 guests.
+CEREMONY CAPACITY: The Observatory Complex and the Amphitheater each seat 150 guests, the planetarium seats up to 241, and Astronomy Hall accommodates up to 350.

-MEETING CAPACITY: Galileo, Kepler and Copernicus can each hold up to 45 seated guests.
-The Ask Jeeves Planetarium holds up to 241 guests seated theater-style, and the Tien MegaDome holds up to 205 guests seated theater-style.
+MEETING CAPACITY: The Hauben room holds up to 35 seated.
+Galileo, Kepler, and Copernicus can each seat up to 45 guests; Kepler and Copernicus can be combined to accommodate 90 seated.
+The planetarium seats up to 241 theater-style, and the Tien MegaDome seats up to 205 theater-style.

 Special Events, Parties